 Tricks to get rid of that pesky stain.

-Changing your hair color is a fun and relatively easy way to alter your look dramatically – and it’s often less risky than getting a new haircut.
-That’s why we’ve been experimenting with hair dyes for centuries – back in Elizabethan England, women achieved fair colored hair by using urine as a dye!
-Luckily modern science has brought us a long way in achieving a safer, much-less-gross-than-urine formula for dying our hair the shade we want.
+Changing your hair color is a pretty fun and easy way to change your look, and it’s often less risky than going for a whole new haircut.
+People have been playing around with hair dyes for ages – back in the day of Elizabethan England, women were using urine to change their hair color!
+Thankfully, we’https://www.foreo.com/mysa/10-most-iconic-hairstyles-of-all-time/ve come a long way from that, and with modern science, we have way better options for getting the shade we want.

-Obviously professional hair coloring is much more expensive than buying your favorite color off the shelf, but the benefits are proportionate to the price.
-Not only will a professional colorist be better able to advise you on the correct color for your look, but also he or she will be able to protect your skin from becoming stained with hair dye.
-Sometimes it’s just worth it to splurge for better quality.
+Professional hair coloring is obviously more expensive than buying your favorite color off the shelf, but the benefits are proportionate to the price.
+Not only will a professional colorist be better able to advise you on the correct color for your look, but they will also be able to protect your skin from becoming stained with hair dye.
+Sometimes, it’s just worth it to splurge for better quality.

 2. Professional dye removal

-If you’re not willing or can’t afford to have a professional do your dye job but you’re wary of home hair dye removal methods, you could still dye your hair yourself or with a friend at home and then go to a hair salon afterwards to ask them to use their professional tricks to removing hair dye.
-Of course you’ll have to pay for that, but it won’t be as expensive as the salon dyeing your hair for you.
+If you’re not willing or can’t afford to have a professional do your dye job, but you’re wary of hair dye removal methods at home, you could still dye your hair yourself or with a friend at home and then go to a hair salon afterward to ask them to use their professional tricks to removing hair dye.
+Of course, you’ll have to pay for that, but it won’t be as expensive as dyeing your hair at the salon.

 3. Petroleum jelly

-The most ideal course of action is to avoid stains in the first place by coating your hairline with a layer of petroleum jelly before starting your dye job.
-Petroleum jelly can also act as a stain removal agent after dyeing.
+The ideal course of action is to avoid stains in the first place by coating your hairline with a layer of petroleum jelly before starting your dye job.
+Petroleum jelly can also act as a stain-removal agent after dyeing.

-Begin by rubbing petroleum jelly into the stain.
-Massage it into the skin using your fingertips.
-Continue massaging until you can see the stain disappearing.
-You may notice the petroleum jelly turning the color of the dye it is removing – that means it’s working!
-You may also opt to apply the petroleum jelly using a makeup remover pad to prevent the dye on the skin on your face from transferring to your hands.
+Begin by gently rubbing petroleum jelly into the stain.
+Massage it into the skin using your fingertips until the stain starts fading away.
+You may notice the petroleum jelly turning the color of the dye it removes – that means it’s working!
+You can also apply the petroleum jelly using a makeup remover pad to prevent the dye from transferring to your hands.

 Remove the petroleum jelly with a clean, wet washcloth.